LibRaw/LibRaw/README.md

-### LibRaw-201903 snapshot note:
+### LibRaw-201910 snapshot note:
-This branch diverged from old master.
-To update your copy use
+When upgrading from previous snapshot (201903) use usual git pull.

+If you're still using older master branch you need to update via git reset:
 ~~~
 git fetch
 git reset origin/master